vishnukallam/TensorFlow/README.md

 ### Open the folder that you created in the C drive users and then navigate to the "TensorFlow" folder.
 Open the TensorFlow folder and apply _Shift + RightClick_.
 Select the option _Power-Shell_.
 ![Image](https://github.com/user-attachments/assets/f446e216-66fb-4db2-8fa4-ef3d315ba0be)
 ## Step- 3:
-### Before creating a TensorFlow environment, check whether Python is installed on your desktop.
+### Before you create a TensorFlow environment, please check whether Python is installed on your desktop.
 If it is installed, then check for Python on your desktop through the Command Line.
 ### Open the Command Line and type _py_ or _python_.
 These commands were used to execute Python in the Command Line.
 ## Step- 4:
 ### Create the TensorFlow environment by using the command: